dbeurle/imr/README.md

 | 10 | 2 | 5 | 1 | 6 | 2 | 2 | -1 | 5 22 4 |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | element # | element type (Triangle3) | tags | physical # | geometrical # | processes | owner | ghost | `nodalConnectivity` |

+# Usage

+Examples of usage are available in the project directory `examples`.
+Work is underway to include a command line interface.